phys-ai/anonymous-emotion-trees/README.md

 ### Generalizability Across Model Architectures

-To verify that hierarchical emotion emergence is not architecture-specific (Llama/GPT), we extended our analysis to DeepSeek-R1 (distilled variants).
+To verify that hierarchical emotion emergence is not architecture-specific (Llama/GPT), we extended our analysis to **DeepSeek-R1** distilled variants.

 <b>(a) Llama 70B variant</b><br>
 <p align="center">